exploratory-io/book/tutorials/quick-start.md

 You can keep all the parameters as is for this exercise, and simply click 'Save' button.

-You should see the imported Flight data in Table view like below.
+You should see the imported Flight data in Summary View like below.

 ![](images/quick-start-3.png)